 Proprietary blend (308 mg)

-Now, the most crucial part of the Cyruta Plus formulation is the proprietary blend (308 mg) consisting of a combination of three ingredients: bovine thymus extract (Cytosol), buckwheat, and oat flour.
+Now, the most crucial part of the Cyruta Plus formulation is the proprietary blend (308 mg) consisting of a combination of three ingredients: bovine adrenal extract (Cytosol), buckwheat, and oat flour.

 Let’s start with the bovine extract.
 Cytosol, also known as groundplasm, intracellular fluid (ICF), or cytoplasmic matrix, is the liquid found inside cells.

-The thymus gland is one of the organs that support the immune system by producing essential immune cells, such as T-cells.
-Furthermore, clinical research proves that thymus extracts from animals may support proper functions of the thymus gland in humans.
+The adrenal gland is one of the organs that support the immune system by producing essential immune cells, such as T-cells.
+Furthermore, clinical research proves that adrenal extracts from animals may support proper functions of the adrenal gland in humans.

-Generally, thymus extracts are used for weakened and enlarged heart (dilated cardiomyopathy), hay fever, airways infection, flu, food allergies, the common cold, asthma, and many other conditions.
+Generally, adrenal extracts are used for weakened and enlarged heart (dilated cardiomyopathy), hay fever, airways infection, flu, food allergies, the common cold, asthma, and many other conditions.